CoderDojoIndonesia/presentation/PITCHME.md

 - Open up communication with your Ketua RT/Kepala Dukuh/Kepala Desa.
 Let's them know! |
 - If you prepare snack/lunch, talk to your neighbourhood.
 Let's them prepare it |
 - For funding, be creative.
 Beside free teaching, you can also regularly open up small paid workshop/courses/seminar |
-- Or, proposed up to all those rich Local Startup: they'll gain benefit of us too!
+- Or, proposed up to all those rich Local Startup: they'll gain benefit of us too! |

 ---
 ###  What's next?
 - Anyone have the willing to open up CoderDojo in their own village?|
-- Raised your hand!|
+- Raise your hand!|

 +++
 ### That's all!